Water and Wastewater Management

 Water Use

 The primary indicators we measure related to water use include total water withdrawal by source, total water reused, and total water use intensity (water use per unit of production) to consistently identify opportunities for improvements, irrespective of changes in production.
+Unfortunately, we increased our water use 4% from 2019 to 2023.
+However, we will continue to focus on water in 2024 and beyond, ensuring that we stay committed to reducing usage of this critical resource while maintaining our high team member and food safety standards.

 Global Water Withdrawal by Source (m³)